Hedge funds bleed as AbbVie reconsiders Shire bid

 The U.S. Treasury Department unveiled changes on Sept.
 22 to the rules for so-called corporate "inversions," which have become a cause of concern in Washington because of the threat posed to U.S. corporate income tax receipts.

-Shire's shares fell 2.5 percent the day after the tax changes were announced and the stock's latest slump has now wiped $13 billion off its market capitalization.
+Shire's shares fell 2.5 percent the day after the tax changes were announced and the stock's latest slump has now wiped $13 billion off its market capitalisation.

 BOLD BETS LEAD TO 'ARBAGEDDON'